claudioandre-br/packages/john-the-ripper/readme.md

 ```

 The highlights:
-- fallback for CPU and OMP.
+- fallback for CPU and OMP;
-- regex and prince modes available.
+- regex and prince modes available;
 - available for X86_64, armhf, arm64 and ppc64.

 Known issues: snap is evolving.
 If you see something like 'invalid syscall', please execute the following command: